willian/dotfiles/config/opencode/command/commit-review.md

 ## Key Requirements

-- NEVER update git config
-- NEVER use interactive git commands (-i flag)
 - NEVER modify the actual commit - only create the review file
-- Use HEREDOC format for commit messages to ensure proper formatting
 - Always use the short commit hash (7 characters) for the filename
 - Include all changed files in the review
 - If the original commit message is already well-written, acknowledge this in the review notes
-- Write commit messages as if they were written entirely by the human developer
-- Title MUST be 50 characters or fewer - if a draft title exceeds this, shorten it by:
-  1. Removing articles (a, an, the) where grammatically acceptable
-  2. Using shorter synonyms (e.g., "Add" instead of "Implement")
-  3. Removing scope qualifiers if the change is obvious from context